 (b) any line, equipment, apparatus, tower, mast, antenna, tunnel, duct, hole, pit, pole or other structure or thing used, or for use, in or in connection with a telecommunications network.

-Heritage Chairperson means the Chairperson of the Australian Heritage Commission under the Australian Heritage Commission Act 1975.

 industry standard means a standard generally recognised by the Australian telecommunications industry as a standard for use in the industry.